dufrane/dufrane/README.md

 ###
-- 👋  Hi, my name is Dima, and I’m a student in Ucode
+- 👋  Hi, my name is Dima, and I’m a student in uCode
  - 👀  I’m interested in development for mobile devices
  -  :books: currently learning C++ on game dev track in partnership with Ubisoft
  - :mag: looking for a trainee position